Azamara Club Cruises® T&Cs

 Please note: we cannot accept any liability for any damage, loss, expense or other sum(s) of any description (1) which on the basis of the information given to us by you concerning your booking prior to our accepting it, we could not have foreseen you would suffer or incur if we breached our contract with you or (2) which did not result from any breach of contract or other fault by ourselves or our employees or, where we are responsible for them, our suppliers.
 Additionally we cannot accept liability for any business losses.

-Please also note: we cannot accept responsibility for any services, which do not form part of our contract.
+Please also note: we cannot accept responsibility for any services, which do not form part of the package holiday.
 This includes, for example, any additional services or facilities, which your hotel or any other supplier agrees to provide for you where the services or facilities are not advertised in our brochure, and we have not agreed to arrange them.
 In addition, regardless of any wording used by us on our website, in any of our brochures or elsewhere, we only promise to use reasonable skill and care as set out above and we do not have any greater or different liability to you.
-For shore excursions, please refer to section 4.5.
-Shore excursions do not form any part of your contract with us even where we suggest particular operators/centres and/or assist you in booking such activities in any way.
+For shore excursions, please refer to section 4.6.
+Shore excursions do not form any part of your package holiday with us even where we suggest particular operators/centres and/or assist you in booking such activities in any way.
 Accordingly, we cannot accept any liability in relation to such activities.